 Non-executive Director.
-She has strong financial and strategic skills, developed during her 5.5 years as Chair and CEO of the Australian Accounting Standards Board (AASB), 28 years with KPMG as a technical accounting expert, Director of Goulburn Murray Rural Water Corporation, genU and Permanent Care and Adoptive Families (PCA Families) as well as an independent member of the Victorian Department of Families, Fairness and Housing Audit and Risk Management Committee.
+She has strong financial and strategic skills, developed during her 5.5 years as Chair and CEO of the Australian Accounting Standards Board (AASB), 28 years with KPMG as a technical accounting expert, Director of Goulburn Murray Rural Water Corporation, genU and Permanent Care and Adoptive Families (PCA Families), Chair of International Financial Reporting for Non-Profit Organisations Governance Group as well as an independent member of the Victorian Department of Families, Fairness and Housing Audit and Risk Management Committee.
 As past AASB and PCA Families CEO, Open Gardens Australia Board member and Audit Committee Chair, and YHA Bushwalking Victoria President she has extensive experience in developing and implementing strategies, policies and processes for small organisations, including managing risk, corporate governance and compliance.